sg893052/sonic-buildimage/system/watchdog.md

 ## 2.0 Platform driver interface
 - SONiC defines Platform APIs, and SONIC 2.0 APIs include support for Watchdog APIs.
 The HW watchdog feature shall make use of the platform 2.0 API implementation if supported by platforms.
 - For platforms which do not support 2.0 APIs, a generic API implementation shall be provided to use iTCO driver if supported.
 No other implementation shall be supported.
+- The 2.0 platform driver interface supports the following watchdog APIs:
+    1. arm()
+        This API enables the Hardware watchdog timer and trigger the watchdog timer to start the count down.

+    2. disarm()
+        Stops the count down and disable the watchdog function.

+    3. is_armed()
+        Returns the current state the WD function whether it is armed or disarmed.

+    4. timeout()
+        This API returns the currently configured WD timeout value which is specific to the hardware platform.

+    The default value(180s) will be defined in the base class and it can be overridden by the per platform derived class.

 ## Kdump with watchdog
 - When the kernel is crashed with panic, the watchdog timer shall be extended long enough to take the kernel kdump data.
 If the system is stuck in panic data collection, the watchdog automatically reboot the system.